 Premenstrual syndrome: how to alleviate the symptoms

-Premenstrual syndrome corresponds to a set of manifestations that precede the onset of menstruation .
-Affecting 20 to 40% of women of childbearing age, these hormonal disorders are frequent but trivialized.
-If some women never suffer from it, others, on the other hand, experience this period of the cycle in a very uncomfortable way with significant physical and psychological symptoms that impact the quality of life.
-Like many other inconveniences related to the biological life of women, this premenstrual syndrome is often experienced as a fatality.
-Women rarely report the existence of these disorders to their doctor, perhaps thinking, wrongly, that there are no means to alleviate them.
-But effective solutions do exist.
-Before exposing them, let's already see what this syndrome corresponds to and what its signs are.
+Premenstrual syndrome corresponds to a set of manifestations that precede the onset of periods .
+Affecting 20 to 40% of women of childbearing age, these hormonal disorders are common but trivialized.
+While some women never suffer from it, others, however, experience this period of the cycle in a very uncomfortable manner with significant physical and psychological symptoms that impact their quality of life.
+Like many other inconveniences linked to a woman's biological life, this premenstrual syndrome is often experienced as an inevitability.
+Women rarely report the existence of these disorders to their doctor, perhaps wrongly thinking that there are no means to alleviate them.
+But effective solutions exist.
+Before exposing them, let's first see what this syndrome corresponds to and what the signs are.

 What causes premenstrual syndrome?